kristianmandrup/ember-big_project/README.md

 *Important!!*

 This bootstrap generators expects that you have set up your Ember project using `ember:bootstrap` or similar generator.
-Before you execute `ember_proj:bootstrap`, please make sure you have comitted you project to version control, so you go revert in case you need to.
+Before you execute `ember_proj:bootstrap`, please make sure you have comitted you project to version control, so you can revert back in case you need to.

 Command: